Treasure Island: Treasure Island

-Stevenson himself never said he based on the island on a real place.
-He did say Dead Chest Island, a barren rock in the British Virgin Islands, which Stevenson found mentioned in Charles Kingsley's At Last: A Christmas in the West Indies, which he said "was the seed" for the phrase "Dead Man's Chest".
+Stevenson himself never said he based the island on a real place.
+He did say Dead Chest Island, a barren rock in the British Virgin Islands, which Stevenson found mentioned in Charles Kingsley's At Last: A Christmas in the West Indies, "was the seed" for the phrase "Dead Man's Chest".
 Beyond this there is no evidence, by Stevenson, that the island was anything other than an imaginative piece of fiction.
 Nevertheless this has not stopped many places from capitalizing on the name attempting to lay claim as the "real" island.
 These claimants include: